FNA-XNA/FAudio/cpp/README.md

 - Remove a dependency (e.g. ```FAudio.dll```), the application will fail to load the wrapper and hopefully show a nice error message.
     - Some applications (e.g. games using Wwise) will just try to use a different version of XAudio2 :-)
 - Use [Sysinternals Proces Monitor](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon) to check which DLLs are loaded by the application

+## Redistributing the DLLs
+The COM wrapper DLLs depend on both FAudio.dll and SDL2.dll.
+During the build process they are copied to the output directory.
+Don't forget to include these DLLs when you want to use the binaries from another directory or on another computer.

 # Known Issues
 1. The application hangs when using the wrapper DLLs